kyosu-1/ducklens/README.md

 2. Access http://localhost:5173 in your browser

+3. Either:
-3. Upload your NGINX log file (JSON format)
+   - Upload your NGINX log file (JSON format), or
+   - Click "Load Demo Data" to see the tool in action with sample data

 ## Input File Format